Quarantiine/quarantiine/README.md

 - **Listology**: An advanced AI-powered to-do list management tool that helps users organize their lives.
 It features AI-driven task difficulty assessment, grammatical correction, and a chatbot powered by Gemini AI for personalized assistance.
 [Check it out!](https://listology.vercel.app)

-- **Studying Web Application**: Similar to Quizlet, this app allows users to create flashcards, quizzes, and notes for any subject.
+- **QuickStudy**: Similar to Quizlet, this app allows users to create flashcards, quizzes, and notes for any subject.
 [Check it out!](https://quickstudy.vercel.app)

 ## Technical Skills